-- B. A written ballot must be distributed at the meeting.
-In order for the amendment to be approved, at least half of the membership must be present, and the amendment must be approved by at least two-thirds of the members present.
-If a majority of members is not present or if the majority of the faculty members present so wish, a mail ballot may be used. - C. Amendments to the University Libraries Faculty Personnel Document must also be approved by the Faculty Senate, the Executive Vice President and University Provost, and the Board of Trustees.
+B. A written ballot must be distributed at the meeting.
+In order for the amendment to be approved, at least half of the membership must be present and the amendment must be approved by at least two-thirds of the members present.
+If a majority of members is not present or if the majority of the faculty members present so wish, a mail ballot may be used.

+C. Amendments to the University Libraries Faculty Personnel Document must also be approved by the Faculty Senate, the Executive Vice President and University Provost, and the Board of Trustees.
 Amendments to any of the appendices can be made solely with the approval of the ULF.

-Approved by University Libraries Faculty: March 21, 1985

-Approved by University Libraries Faculty: November 15, 1990

-Approved by Board of Trustees: March 25, 1991 Amended by University Libraries Faculty: April 18, 1996

-Amended by University Libraries Faculty: March 26, 1998; January 27, 1999; December 15, 1999; April 20, 2000

-Approved by Board of Trustees: February 26, 2001 Amended by University Libraries Faculty: September 2001

-Approved by Board of Trustees: April 22, 2002

-Approved by University Libraries Faculty: September 23, 2010 Approved by Board of Trustees: November 11, 2010 Approved by University Libraries Faculty: February 20, 2012

-Approved by Board of Trustees: June 28, 2012

-Approved by University Libraries Faculty: June 14, 2019

-Approved by Faculty Senate: June 3, 2020 Approved by Board of Trustees: October 28, 2020

-Corrected version approved by Board of Trustees: April 22, 2021
+Approved by University Libraries Faculty: March 21, 1985 Approved by Board of Trustees: May 20, 1985 Approved by University Libraries Faculty: November 15, 1990 Approved by Board of Trustees: March 25, 1991 Amended by University Libraries Faculty: April 18, 1996 Approved by Board of Trustees: May 20, 1996 Amended by University Libraries Faculty: March 26, 1998; January 27, 1999; December 15, 1999; April 20, 2000 Approved by Board of Trustees: February 26, 2001 Amended by University Libraries Faculty: September 2001 Approved by Board of Trustees: April 22, 2002 Approved by University Libraries Faculty: September 23, 2010 Approved by Board of Trustees: November 11, 2010 Approved by University Libraries Faculty: February 20, 2012 Approved by Board of Trustees: June 28, 2012 Approved by University Libraries Faculty: June 14, 2019 Approved by Faculty Senate: June 3, 2020 Approved by Board of Trustees: October 28, 2020 Corrected version approved by Board of Trustees: April 22, 2021